YudaiUrabe/AAMs-Variants/README.md

 22, 4-5 (2012), 705-746.
 * Daniel Hillerström and Sam Lindley.
 Liberating effects with rows and handlers.
 In TyDe@ICFP, pages 15–27.
 ACM, 2016.
 * Daniel Hillerström.
+An Abstract Machine Semantics for Handlers, Mar 2017.
+* Daniel Hillerström.
 Foundations for Programming and Implementing Effect Handlers.
 PhD dissertation, School of Informatics, The University of Edinburgh, 2021.